ControlSystemStudio/phoebus/services/alarm-logger/README.md

 ## Data Management

-The two most common aspects for effectively configuring the alarm logger are:
+The  most common aspects for effectively configuring the alarm logger are:

+### Creating an elasticsearch index

+The new elastic indices are created based on the templates which are automatically created when the service is first launched.

 ### Index period